5zig-reborn/5zig-reborn.github.io/_guides/options/customize-display.md

 You can use the `%version%` placeholder to display the 5zig Reborn version.

 ### Translation-Key
+The `Translation-Key` setting is used when you want the text to be different per language used.
-The `Translation-Key` can be used to set a key from the currently used language file of 5zig Reborn.
-This will automatically display the translated text for the corresponding key.
+When set will 5zig try finding the provided key in its currently used language property-file and if found display the corresponding value for it.

-Example: Setting `armor.title` will display the text of `armor.title` from your currently set Language file, which would be `Armor HUD` for `en_US`.
+Example:
+Setting `Translation-Key` to `armor.title` while using `en_US` as language will make 5zig Reborn search for `armor.title` in the `language_en_US.properties` file and display `Armor HUD` as a result for it.

 ### Items
 [![items-screen]({{ "/assets/images/guides/5zig-options/customize-display/items-screen.png" | relative_url }}){: .align-right width="50%" }]({{ "/assets/images/guides/5zig-options/customize-display/items-screen.png" | relative_url }}){: .image-popup }